2 (Mudcrutch album)

 Mudcrutch 2 (or simply 2) is the second and final studio album by American rock band Mudcrutch, released on May 20, 2016 and was the last recorded studio material by Tom Petty before his death in 2017.
+The album entered the U.S. Billboard 200 chart at No. 10, selling about 33,000 copies in its first week.

 Promotion

 A limited edition 7" vinyl single of "Trailer" backed with "Beautiful World" was released for Record Store Day 2016.
 The band embarked on its first American tour following the release of the album in May and June 2016.